-Jonathan Wood has extensive technical expertise in the areas of analog electronics, electronic power supplies and power converters, feedback control systems, and electromechanical systems.
+Jonathan Wood has extensive technical expertise in the areas of analog electronics, analog circuit design, power electronics, electronic power supplies, DC-DC power converters, feedback control systems, and electromechanical systems.

 He holds Bachelor's and Master's degrees in Electrical Engineering, and he holds a Ph.D. in Electrical Engineering from the Massachusetts Institute of Technology.
 At M.I.T. his research studies were in Electronic Power Conversion and Feedback Control Systems.
 His thesis at M.I.T. represented pioneering work in the field of power electronics and related feedback system theory.